Removal of Sam Altman from OpenAI: Reinstatement

 Dozens of employees announced their resignations in response to Shear's accession.
 The next day, a letter signed by 745 of OpenAI's 770 employees threatened mass resignations if the board does not resign; among the signatories was board member Sutskever, who defected from the board and publicly apologized for his participation in the board's previous actions.
 On November 21, The Verge reported that Altman was reinstated with Taylor, D'Angelo, and economist Lawrence Summers on an interim board.
 Taylor will chair the board.
 As part of the compromise deal, Altman and Brockman will not reclaim seats on the board.
 Altman agreed to an internal investigation into his alleged conduct, selecting two lawyers from WilmerHale to conduct the inquiry.

 In March 2024, the investigation determined that Altman's behavior "did not mandate removal".
 Taylor announced that Altman would rejoin OpenAI's board of directors with former Bill and Melinda Gates Foundation chief executive Sue Desmond-Hellmann, former Sony Corporation general counsel Nicole Seligman, and Instacart chief executive Fidji Simo.
+The New Yorker stated that no written report was released for the investigation, contrary to the expectations of many employees and executives.
+Altman later recalled that the new board members received oral briefings regarding the details of the investigation; his claim was disputed by an involved party.

 In May 2024, after OpenAI's non-disparagement agreements were exposed, Altman was accused of lying when claiming to have been unaware of the equity cancellation provision for departing employees that don't sign the agreement.
 Also in May, former board member Helen Toner explained the board's rationale for firing Altman in November 2023.
 She stated that Altman had withheld information, for example about the release of ChatGPT and his ownership of OpenAI's startup fund.
 She said that Altman provided "inaccurate information about the small number of formal safety processes that the company did have in place".
 She also alleged that two executives in OpenAI had reported to the board "psychological abuse" from Altman, and provided screenshots and documentation of "lying and being manipulative in different situations".
 She said that many employees feared retaliation if they didn't support Altman, and that he had already been fired from Loopt because of what the management team had called "deceptive and chaotic behavior".